 Since the gardens are so massive, it is good to know what you want to see before heading out.
-If you only have a short period of time, then I would recommend just walking the inner loop which is about a half mile.
+If you only have a short time, then I would recommend just walking the inner loop, which is about a half mile.

-If you have longer, then take the full loop (1.2 miles) which will let you walk all the way out to the coastal bluffs.
-I didn’t get to go all the way to the coast as I was on a time constraint but I did get to explore a few fantastic parts of the garden, here are my favorite spots.
+If you have longer, then take the full loop (1.2 miles), which will let you walk all the way out to the coastal bluffs.
+I didn’t get to go to the coast as I was on a time constraint, but I did get to explore a few fantastic parts of the garden, here are my favorite spots.

-This is the first garden you will see when you leave the gift shop, and it is an excellent introduction into what you can expect on the walk.
+This is the first garden you will see when you leave the gift shop, and it is an excellent introduction to what you can expect on the walk.

-This is my wife’s favorite type of plant, so we spent a good amount of time walking around this small patch.
+This is my wife’s favorite type of plant, so we spent a reasonable amount of time walking around this small patch.